cathyqqtao/CorrTest/README.md

 	phylo.CorrTest(t.ml, out.tip, 'CorrTest.txt')

 Note that users need to provide a tree with branch lengths as the input for `rate.CorrTest`.
-To get the branch length tree, one can use programs/ softwares, such as RAxML and MEGA, or use the existing functions in `phangorn` as following steps.
+To get the branch length tree, one can use existing softwares, such as RAxML and MEGA, or use the existing functions in `phangorn` as following steps.

 	setwd('example')